rehandalal/therapist/README.md

 This is the actual command to be run.
 You can also include the `{files}` placeholder which will be replaced with a space separated list of files which have been modified.

 #####description *(Optional)*
 This is just a name or a brief description of what is happening in this command.
 If it is longer that 68 characters it will be truncated.
+If no description is provided, the command name will be used.

 #####include *(Optional)*
 Only files whose paths match these expressions will be passed through to the command.